mjdominus/git-util/README.md

 `git git commit`, then `git-git` will silently run `git commit` for you.
 (This used to be a program but is now a line in `.gitconfig`.)

+`git-last-file-change` searches the current branch to find the most recent commit that modified a file whose name contains the specified substring, and prints the SHA of that commit.
+Typical uses: `git commit --fixup $(git lfc somefile)` or `git re-edit $(git lfc somefile)`

 `git-lst` lists the files in the specified directory, from most-recently to least-recently committed, with the last commit times.
 It is very much a work in progress; it should have many options, but